X Factor (Romanian TV series) season 3: Controversy

-One of the contestants, Paolo Laganá (an Italian living in Romania at the time of the contest), made known his homosexuality on his entrance forms, which eventually drew ire and epithets from judge Cheloo.
-The offending remarks were edited from the broadcast, but may have affected the outcome of the contest in which Laganá was eliminated early.
+One of the contestants, Paolo Laganà (an Italian living in Romania at the time of the contest), made known his homosexuality on his entrance forms, which eventually drew ire and epithets from judge Cheloo.
+The offending remarks were edited from the broadcast, but may have affected the outcome of the contest in which Laganà was eliminated early.
 The event drew outcries from the Italian LGBT community, with calls for action from the Italian Ministry of the Exterior.

-After the show, Laganá left Romania and moved to Berlin, where he changed his name into FDAEJZ.
+After the show, Laganà left Romania and moved to Berlin.